zhanqi-syt/Microstructure-based-RVE-generation-from-2D-to-3D/README.md

 If useful to your research, we would appreciate a citation:<br>
 ***Yutai Su, Ziyi Shen, Xu Long, Chuantong Chen, Lehua Qi, Xujiang Chao.
 Gaussian filtering method of evaluating the elastic/elasto-plastic properties of sintered nanocomposites with quasi-continuous volume distribution[J].
-Materials Science and Engineering: A, 2023, XXX.***<br>
+Materials Science and Engineering: A, 2023, 872: 145001.***<br>
 https://doi.org/10.1016/j.msea.2023.145001<br>
 Feel free to utilize this code.
 If any questions, please email us (suyutai@nwpu.edu.cn). <br>